dbarrous/sdc_aws_base_docker_image/README.md

 Checks whether the container contains the specified OS and Python requirements using the Container Structure Test ([CST testing suite](https://github.com/GoogleContainerTools/container-structure-test)).

 ### **How to Contribute:**
 To make a change to this container image, please `fork` this repo, make the requested change and create a `Pull Request` with the change.
+The PR will trigger a first set of tests to ensure your changes don't break anything in the environment.
+It will then require two formal reviews/approvals by the project admins.
+Once it's been approved it can then be **Squashed and Merged** into the main branch of the repo.
+The CI/CD pipeline from this point will re-run tests and push the image to ECR.
+After the image has been successfully pushed you can then rebuilt your container in your development environment or you can manually pull the image start to use it.

 ### **Development Environment Troubleshooting:**
 If you experience any issues in your development environment (`.devcontainer` environment on VSCode) when pulling this image from ECR, ensure you have the latest build by rebuilding your container to pull from latest.